Federal Work Study Student Employment

 - Federal Work Study is designed to provide part-time employment to currently enrolled Maryville University students who need income to help meet the costs of post-secondary education.

 - The Financial Aid Office determines eligibility and allocates work study funds.
-To be eligible, students must submit a FAFSA by March 1every year.
+To be eligible, students must submit a FAFSA every year.
 For more information, see Financial Aid Programs.

-- Students awarded work study funding must search for open work study positions in Career Connections and submit a resume.
+- Students awarded work study funding must search for open work study positions in Handshake and submit a resume.
 There are some options for off-campus community service sites as well.

 Eligibility and Award